Ahmedabad Pilot · 8 Aug 2026Half-day · Hands-on with Claude CodeBangalore · Pune · NCR · Hyderabad next

 Agent loops.
 Context engineering.
 Coding agents.
 Verification-first development.

 AI coding has moved beyond autocomplete.
 Modern coding agents can inspect repos, plan changes, edit files, run tests, and prepare pull requests.
 The engineers who matter next won't just prompt AI — they'll design agent loops, engineer context, set safe execution harnesses, and verify the work with tests, reviews, and evidence.
 This is a half-day, hands-on workshop for professional engineers on that discipline — with Claude Code as the working example.
+AI Guru has trained 10,000+ professionals on Claude prompt engineering and runs the Claude Code Enterprise Mastery Program — this is the in-person Ahmedabad edition of that discipline.

 4h